An SMB advisory board is simply a group of experts who provide non-binding advice to the business owner and management.

 The business owner must determine the focus of the committee.
 Whether it should be internal or external or both.

-Individuals in an advisory board should share a common business goal or vision.
+Individuals in a board should share a common business goal or vision.

 The board should have anything from 1 to 5 members.